AilsaF/RS-GAN/README.md

 We provide three evaluation metrics in `eval.py`: FID, Inception Score and Precision and Recall for Distributions.

-e.g. to evalute regular CNN model on CIFAR-10, do
+e.g. to evaluate the regular CNN model on CIFAR-10, do

 ```
 python eval.py --metric FID --dataset cifar --structure dcgan --image_size 32 --num_features 64 --model_path [the/model/path]